 With the Pi, you could work as above, OR (more likely), you would write the program in the Pi.

 Again, once the program was done, even if you did use the ordinary PC to create the program, your need for the ordinary PC would be finished.

-The Arduino is vastly more mature than the Pi.
+The Arduino is much more mature than the Pi.
 It has a huge following of experienced users.
 The Arduino forum already has the answers to, literally, hundreds (if not thousands) of newbie questions and concerns... and a host of people standing by ready to give (knowledgeable) help, even if you are asking for help with an issue that has already been discussed many times.
 (Do use Google Search or similar to look for a prior discussion of your issue before asking a question?
 You'll probably get your answer more quickly, just for a start.
 Join the forum.
 Search there, with the forum's search tool.)